wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 Program log: Instruction: TransferBurn
 ```

 Outbound transfers are always added to an Outbox via the `insert_into_outbox` method.
-This method checks the transfer against the configured outbound rate limit amount to determine whether the transfer should be rate limited.
+This method checks the transfer against the configured outbound rate limit amount to determine whether the transfer should be rate-limited.
 An `OutboxItem` is a Solana Account that holds details of the outbound transfer.
 The transfer can be released from the Outbox immediately if no rate limit is hit.
 The transfer can be released from the Outbox immediately unless a rate limit is hit, in which case it will only be released after the delay duration associated with the rate limit has expired.

 #### Rate Limit

 During the transfer process, the program checks rate limits via the `consume_or_delay` function.
-The Solana rate limiting logic is equivalent to the EVM rate limiting logic.
+The Solana rate-limiting logic is equivalent to the EVM rate-limiting logic.

 If the transfer amount fits within the current capacity:

 - Reduce the current capacity
 - Refill the inbound capacity for the destination chain
-- Add the transfer to the outbox with `release_timestamp` set to the current timestamp, so it can be released immediately.
+- Add the transfer to the Outbox with `release_timestamp` set to the current timestamp, so it can be released immediately.

 If the transfer amount does not fit within the current capacity:

-- If `shouldQueue = true`, add the transfer to the outbox with `release_timestamp` set to the current timestamp plus the configured `RATE_LIMIT_DURATION`.
+- If `shouldQueue = true`, add the transfer to the Outbox with `release_timestamp` set to the current timestamp plus the configured `RATE_LIMIT_DURATION`.
 - If `shouldQueue = false`, revert with a `TransferExceedsRateLimit` error

 #### Send